I got a new Atari cartridge today. Itʼs the Sears version of Warlords.

 Today, if you look into the history of Breakout online, you are told that Jobs was a con man who took advantage of poor, helpless Saint Wozniak and twirled his mustache all the way to the bank.

 Sears had a habit of renaming the Atari games it licensed if the names were too close to the names of other video game consoles that Sears had previously released.
-In the occluded view of video game history we get from the internet, consoles like the Atari 2600, the Fairchild Channel F, and the Magnavox Odyssey started it all.
+In the occluded view of video game history that we get from the internet, consoles like the Atari 2600, the Fairchild Channel F, and the Magnavox Odyssey started it all.
 But there were hundreds, possibly even thousands of video game consoles before those.

 The previous generation of consoles lacked interchangeable cartridges, and often could only play a single or a handful of games.
 But they existed.
 And they had names.
 Sears sold at least a dozen of these machines under its Tele-Games brand in the years before the Atari 2600 was invented, so in order to prevent confusion and re-using product names, it came up with new ones.
 For example, Atariʼs Street Racer became Searsʼ Speedway Ⅱ.